akeita05/greedy-algorithms/README.md

 1. Makes one more eviction decision agree with OPTFF.
 2. Does not increase the total miss count.

-After at most $m$ such exchanges the algorithm is identical to OPTFF.
+After at most $m$ such exchanges, the algorithm is identical to OPTFF.
 Since each step is non-increasing in misses,

 $$\text{MISSES}_{\text{OPT}} \;\leq\; \text{MISSES}_{A}.$$